-Counselling or attending a group can assist you to understand your experience of violence and the effects of violence on you and your children.
-Counselling, however, cannot help you to change him or identify strategies to stop him being violent.
+Counselling can assist you to make sense of your experience of the domestic violence and the effects of violence or abuse on you and your children.
+Counselling, however, cannot help you to change the person who perpetrated the violence or abuse or identify strategies to stop them perpetrating again.